commitblue/blueserializer/README.md

 -- of blue serializer
 ```

-## Some things to note
-Default.project.json should be ignored.
-I only added it for the autofill
-This is not the most optimized way to serialize.
+Note this module is not the most optimized way to serialize.